Queen to appoint new prime minister at Balmoral for first time in her reign

 Buckingham Palace declined to give an ongoing commentary on the monarch’s health.

+The politician told reporters during a visit to Barrow-in-Furness: “I don’t talk about my conversations with the Queen, no prime minister ever does.”

+In 2019, after a private audience with the Queen in which he accepted her invitation to form a government and become PM, Mr Johnson revealed to a reporter that the monarch had quipped: “I don’t know why anyone would want the job.”

-The Queen will also hold a virtual Privy Council the following day.
+The Queen will also hold a virtual Privy Council meeting the following day, rather than an in-person one, where the new PM will be sworn in as First Lord of the Treasury among other business.

 During her Jubilee celebrations, the Queen only travelled to Buckingham Palace twice – first for her Trooping the Colour balcony appearance and then for a finale after the pageant.